opensearch-project/documentation-website/_analyzers/tokenizers/simple-pattern.md

 # Simple pattern tokenizer

-The `simple_pattern` tokenizer identifies matching sequences in the text based on the regular expression and uses those sequences as tokens.
+The `simple_pattern` tokenizer identifies matching sequences in text based on a regular expression and uses those sequences as tokens.
 It extracts terms that match the regular expression.
-Use this tokenizer when you want to extract specific patterns as terms directly.
+Use this tokenizer when you want to directly extract specific patterns as terms.

 ## Example usage